History of Panama (to 1821): Spanish colonial era

 Beginning early in the 16th century, Nombre de Dios in Panama, Vera Cruz in Mexico, and Cartagena in Colombia were the only three ports in Spanish America authorized by the crown to trade with the homeland.
 By the mid-1560s, the system became regularized, and two fleets sailed annually from Spain, one to Mexico, and the other to southern ports.
 These fleets would then rendezvous at Havana and return together to Cádiz, Spain.
 In principle, this rigid system remained in effect until the 18th century.
 From the middle of the 17th century, however, as the strength and prosperity of Spain declined, annual visits became the exception.

 Shipments of bullion and goods were to be delivered to Panama on the Pacific side for transport over the isthmus and return to Spain.
 Panama's own contribution to the loading of the fleet was relatively small.
 Gold production was never great, and little exportable surplus of agricultural and forest products was available.
 Nothing was manufactured; in fact, Spain discouraged the production of finished goods.
 The colony's prosperity, therefore, fluctuated with the volume of trade, made up largely of Peruvian shipments.
 When the Inca gold was exhausted, great quantities of silver mined in Peru replaced gold in trade for 150 years, supplemented eventually by sugar, cotton, wine, indigo, cinchona, vanilla, and cacao.

-Spain had banned Indian slavery, so the colonists started importing African slaves.
-By 1565, there were 7 African slaves for every European.
-Many African slaves ran away and joined up with escaped Indian slaves and remnants of the local Indian population.
-A slave called Felipillo founded a village of Africans and Indians in the mangroves of the Gulf of San Miguel that lasted two years before being wiped out in 1551.
-Escaped slaves, or maroons, soon outnumbered the European population and they defeated Spanish expeditions against them in 1554 and 1555.
+Spain had banned Indigenous slavery, so the colonists started importing African enslaved people.
+By 1565, there were 7 African enslaved people for every European.
+Many African slaves ran away and joined up with escaped Indigenous enslaved people and remnants of the local Indigenous population.
+An enslaved person called Felipillo founded a village of Africans and Indigenous people in the mangroves of the Gulf of San Miguel that lasted two years before being wiped out in 1551.
+Escaped enslaved people, or maroons, soon outnumbered the European population and they defeated Spanish expeditions against them in 1554 and 1555.

-Except for traffic in African slaves, foreign trade was forbidden unless the goods passed through Spain.
-Africans were brought to the colonies on contract (asiento) by Portuguese, English, Dutch, and French slavers, who were forbidden to trade in any other commodities.
+Except for traffic in African enslaved people, foreign trade was forbidden unless the goods passed through Spain.
+Africans were brought to the colonies on contract (asiento) by Portuguese, English, Dutch, and French owners of enslaved people, who were forbidden to trade in any other commodities.
 Spanish efforts to retain their monopoly on the rich profits from trade with their colonies provided a challenge to the rising maritime nations of Europe.
 Intermittent maritime warfare resulted in the Caribbean and later in the Pacific.
 The first serious interference with trade came from the English.

 From 1572 to 1597, Francis Drake was associated with most of the assaults on Panama.
 Drake's activities demonstrated the indefensibility of the open roadstead of Nombre de Dios.
 In 1597 the Atlantic terminus of the trans-isthmian route was moved to Portobelo, one of the best natural harbors anywhere on the Spanish Main (the mainland of Spanish America).
-Drake allied with the Cimarron people, the local population based around escaped slaves.
+Drake allied with the Cimarron people, the local population based around escaped enslaved people.